kachadarshan/Reactnative-Demo/README.md

 # Sqlite App
   --> Here we learn how to import Sqlite And use its

-  --> Here done all Operation like create,Read,update,delete
+  --> Here done all Operation like create,Read,update,delete --> And Created login form of this and store small data of applications in it.

 # PaymentGateway App (Razorpay connected demo)
    --> Here we learn how to implement how to apply payment gateway in react native application